TREAT YOUR DAILY COMMUTE THE WAY IT DESERVES: A TIME TO SHAPE YOUR DAY (AND LIFE) FOR THE BETTER.

 Mentally prepare yourself.
 Be mindful of the idea that anything can happen once you pop in the driver’s seat.
 The more you’re mentally prepared for any situation, the better you’ll be able to react intentionally and positively.

 Pray.
 Spend these moments in prayer.
-Talk to Him about your upcoming day, family, and struggles.
-Praise and thank Him!
+Talk to Him about your upcoming day, family and struggles.

 Breathe.
 Not just for your morning or nighttime routines (or when your blood pressure is through the roof), deep breathing exercises can be incorporated any time of day and only require a few minutes, which even makes it a perfect practice for those of you with a shorter commute.